tangobango5/todolist/README.md

 ## Question Description
 Create a Todo list using react / redux / react-router.
 Your app should have below mentioned functionality.
-* Adding a new item with name and estimated time at which this item gets completed.
+* Add a new item with name and estimated time at which this item will be completed.
 * Start working on a particular item.
-This marks the time at which a particular items gets started.
+This marks the time at which a particular items is started.
 * Finish a particular item.
 This marks end time of that item.
 It can be greater or less than the estimated timestamp.

 ## Tasks:
-1) User land on home page i.e. "/" <br />
+1) User lands on the home page i.e. "/" <br />
-	Show all items in a list format with below mentioned details:
+	Show all items in a table format with below mentioned details:
 	- Name
 	- estimated timestamp
 	- start time